0100101101011010/food/foodventures/_posts/2019-06-10-what-i-ate-montreal-edition.md

 Since, as you can see, the meat-to-bread ratio on the sandwich is terrifying, I ordered the poutine despite the server asking me, "Are you sure?" with a concerned look.
 I explained that I don't really eat meat, and felt kind of apologetic for it in this diner where everyone's job is devoted to meat every day.

 The poutine was awesome as well (although the cheese curds didn't squeak).
 I mean, how can you really fuck up gravy, fries, and cheese?
+I love that each poutine place has their own distinctly unique gravy, and yet almost all are equally good.

 ![ice cream from kem coba](/food/foodventures/images/kem-coba-2.jpg){:width="50%"}{: .image-right}